mappedinn/kubernetes-nfs-volume-on-gke/README.md

 ## 7. Check

-    # you have to get the id of the pod to make the check
+    # you have to get the id of the pod to make the check (you will have to identify the name of the pod)
     kubectl exec nfs-busybox-2762569073-b2m99  -- cat /mnt/index.html

+## 8. Clean up

+    # clean up the cluster (don't forget the clean up the cluster to not get charged)
+    kubectl delete deployment nfs-busybox
+    kubectl delete service nfs-server
+    kubectl delete deployment nfs-server
+    kubectl delete pvc nfs
+    kubectl delete pv nfs

+    ## delete the cluser
+    gcloud container clusters delete mappedinn-cluster --zone us-east1-b

+    ## deleting the GCE PV
+    gcloud compute disks delete gce-nfs-disk --zone us-east1-b